acidburn0zzz/nolith-release-tools/doc/merge-ce-into-ee.md

     git merge --no-ff ce/master ce-to-ee
     ```

-1. At this point it's not uncommon to encounter a merge conflict.
-Resolve it
+1. At this point it's common to encounter conflicts.
+Display the list of
-   manually and commit the resolved merge, or if you're unable to resolve it,
-   add the conflicted files as they are and request help in resolving it in the
-   merge request we'll create in a later step.
+  conflicting files and save it somewhere:

+    ```sh
+    git status
+    ```

+1. Manually add all the conflicting files as-is:

+    ```sh
+    git add file1 file2
+    ```

+1. Commit (this is to have a snapshot of the conflicts):

+    ```sh
+    git commit
+    ```

+1. Resolve the conflicts that you feel confident to resolve

 1. Push the updated branch to `origin`: